Aaivazi000/fintech-master/Weekly Reports/Eddie/report-eddie-09-04-18.md

 This week I will be researching more about the structure of GAN and how the parameter works.
 This will help my team on how we will use the GAN and what we will need to prepare to use in the GAN.

 #### M. Measurable:
 I will be playing with our current S&P 500 market data and experiment with the GAN (may or may not have results).
+There will be detailed explanations on how GAN will function.

 #### A. Achievable:
 Unfortunutely I do not know how GAN takes input and outputs data, which is why I will need to do more research on how GAN works.